imcts/imcts.github.io/_posts/2019-01-21-ES6-STRING-ARRAY-METHODS.md

 - methods
 - extends

-introduction: '- javascript new methods -'
+introduction: '- The new methods of String and Array -'
 ---

 ## String